mmistakes/minimal-mistakes/_pages/about.md

   The Finnish Quantum-Computing Infrastructure<br />
   <small></small>

-# intro:
+intro:
-#   - excerpt: 'The FiQCI consortium maintains, operates, and develops the infrastructure'
+  - excerpt: 'The FiQCI consortium maintains, operates, and develops the infrastructure'

 ---

 {% include feature_row id="intro" type="center" %}

-Finnish Quantum Computing Infrastructure (FiQCI) is a new research infrastructure jointly developed by VTT, Aalto University and CSC – IT center for science Ltd.

-The purpose of the national research infrastructure of quantum computing is to procure a quantum computer and to offer quantum computing services such as computing time and training.
+## In Brief

+The Finnish Quantum Computing Infrastructure (FiQCI) was established in 2020, when it became part of the Finnish Research Infrastructure (FIRI) roadmap of significant national research infrastructures within the Finnish research infrastructure ecosystem, maintained by the Academy of Finland.

+The mission of FiQCI is to provide state-of-the-art quantum-computing services such as computing time and training to the Finnish RDI communities.
+This includes providing a hybrid high-performance computing and quantum computing (HPC+QC) platform for developing, testing, and exploiting quantum-accelerated computational workflows.
+Through FiQCI, Finnish researchers have access to one of the most powerful hybrid HPC+nQC resources in the world, available for quantum accelerated research and development.
 The infrastructure also aims to offer possibilities to carry out experiments in quantum physics.

-{% include feature_row %}
+FiQCI is jointly developed by VTT, Aalto University, and CSC – IT Center for Science.

+## Components

+### LUMI supercomputer

+The backbone of the classical HPC resources in FiQCI, and the portal for quantum computing resources, is the pan-European EuroHPC LUMI supercomputer.
+LUMI is the fastest and greenest supercomputer in Europe, hosted by CSC in Kajaani, Finland.
+For more information, see https://www.lumi-supercomputer.eu/

+### Helmi quantum computer

+Helmi, the first Finnish quantum computer, is operated by VTT.
+Presently, Helmi provides five qubits, and will be upgraded to 20, then 50 qubits in the near future.

+### Other resources

+Other quantum resources will continuously be added to the FiQCI infrastructure.